War of Southern Queensland: York's Hollow campaign (1846–1848)

-York’s Hollow was a series of lagoons north of early Brisbane, between today’s Spring Hill and Herston.
+York's Hollow was a series of lagoons north of early Brisbane, between today's Spring Hill and Herston.
 It served as the primary Indigenous settlement of the Turrbal and Jagera tribes and a regional meeting ground for visitors from the Logan–Albert, D’Aguilar, and Darling Downs districts.

 By the mid-1840s, refugees from the Upper Brisbane–Lockyer had fled to York's Hollow raising its population upwards of one to two hundred.
 The concentration of people, combined with shortages of rations and conflict over employment and women, led to friction with the growing settlement of Brisbane.

-According to Professor Ray Kerkhove of the University of Queensland, the York's Hollow campaign was a series of raids and attacks between York's Hollow and Brisbane, at its greatest intensity between 1846 to 1848, and represents the worst extent of organised violence within the Brisbane district during the war.
+According to Professor Ray Kerkhove of the University of Queensland, the York's Hollow campaign was a series of raids and attacks between York's Hollow and Brisbane, at its greatest intensity between 1846 and 1848, and represents the worst extent of organised violence within the Brisbane district during the war.

 After robberies near Bowen Bridge Road and Breakfast Creek, in July 1846, Mounted Police under Lt George Fulford and a detachment of the 99th Regiment of Foot attacked the camp by surrounding the Hollow and firing upon it.
 The combined force surrounded the site for several days, maintaining a cordon and firing intermittently into the camp before burning several huts.
-Contemporary reports described the engagement as “a bold and decisive movement against the blacks infesting the Hollow,” noting that many residents were captured or driven off, while their leader, known to settlers as the Duke of York escaped into the surrounding scrub.
+Contemporary reports described the engagement as "a bold and decisive movement against the blacks infesting the Hollow," noting that many residents were captured or driven off, while their leader, known to settlers as the Duke of York escaped into the surrounding scrub.